-- a) The eligible employee informs the State of his or her intent not to return from FMLA leave. - b) The eligible employee fails to return from the FMLA leave.
+- a) The eligible employee informs the State of their intent not to return from FMLA leave. - b) The eligible employee fails to return from the FMLA leave. - c) The eligible employee exhausts their FMLA leave.

-- c) The eligible employee exhausts his or her FMLA leave. - d) The employment relationship would have been terminated if the eligible employee had not taken FMLA leave.
+d) The employment relationship would have been terminated if the eligible employee had not taken FMLA leave.